There is no fee to become a resident of ECLAM; however once you are approved an annual administrative fee will be assessed.

 Residents are the future of ECLAM.
 It’s a long and difficult journey to the Diploma, but the future of the speciality depends on your continuing to work hard and achieve the highest qualification.

-If you have a veterinary degree and one year of experience, you can apply to become a resident.
-The residency training period is 3 years, after which you can sit the examinations for your Diploma.
+If you have a veterinary degree and one year of internship, you can apply to become a resident.
+The residency training period is 3 to 6 years, after which you can sit the examinations for your Diploma.
 Subsequently, you will re-certify every 5 years to remain an active member.

 Experienced Lab Animal Veterinarians